King penguins on South Georgia | Peter Walton

 Listed as a World Heritage area in 1997, Macquarie Island is a wildlife haven located 1,500km southeast of Tasmania.
 The island is recognised for its rich and diverse wildlife, designated as one of 'the most important and significant natural habitats on the planet'.
 The cool temperate climate creates prime conditions to support a vast array of wildlife including albatross, penguins, petrels, prions, shearwaters and marine mammals like sea lions, fur seals and elephant seals.

 Macquarie Island is the only breeding ground in the world for the beautiful royal penguin, and large colonies of king, gentoo and rockhopper penguins are also found here.

 Take me there

-Journey to the Macquarie Islands, as well as the three unique sub-antarctic islands: the Snares, Aucklands, and Campbell, on our Macquarie Island Explorer to witness one of the highest concentrations of wildlife in the Southern Hemisphere.
+Journey to the Macquarie Islands, as well as the three unique sub-antarctic islands: the Snares, Aucklands, and Campbell, to witness one of the highest concentrations of wildlife in the Southern Hemisphere.

 Witness courtship rituals among penguin colonies and fur seals during November, or explore the frozen continent in December and be accompanied by Antarctica wildlife including sea birds, seals and whales as they make their migration south for the summer.